 Senate Bill 110 appropriated the remaining funds from the Proposition 39 K-12 program to establish the School Bus Replacement Program at the Energy Commission.
-The bill provided one-time funding of \$75 million to replace older diesel powered school buses with battery-electric school business in disadvantaged and low-income communities throughout California.
+The bill provided one-time funding of \$75 million to replace older diesel-powered school buses with battery-electric school buses in disadvantaged and low-income communities throughout California.

 To allow a wider coverage of the program the funds were distributed between four regions in California: Northern California, Central California, Southern California, and Los Angeles County.
-Also, to take advantage of leverage funding, almost \$14 million in Clean Transportation Program funds were available to provide the necessary charging infrastructure schools would need to operate the buses.
+Additional funding of almost \$14 million from the Energy Commission's in Clean Transportation Program were leveraged to provide the necessary charging infrastructure schools would need to operate the buses.
 Also, \$1 million in Clean Transportation Program funds were set aside for workforce training and development to ensure proper maintenance of the buses and infrastructure in the years to come.

-The California Energy Commission received more than 200 applications for more than 1,600 diesel school buses requested for replacement, some buses as old as 1978.
-From there individual buses were evaluated based on three factors: age of bus, applicant's percentage of FRPM recipients, and applicant's disadvantaged community score according to the CalEnviroScreen 3.0.
-From all the applications received, an initial list of ranked buses was released in November 2018.
+The Energy Commission received more than 200 applications for more than 1,600 diesel school buses requested for replacement, some buses as old as 1978.
+Individual buses were then evaluated based on three factors: age of bus, applicant's percentage of FRPM recipients, and applicant's disadvantaged community score according to the CalEnviroScreen 3.0.
+From the applications received, an initial list of ranked buses was released in November 2018.

-The second phase of the program included selecting a manufacturer or dealer that could design, construct, and deliver electric school buses to those who applied.
-In November 2018 a solicitation was put forth and applications were evaluated and scored based on a number of technical aspects like relevant experience and qualifications, project readiness and implementation, battery and fuel range, warranty service and support, economic benefits to California, and ability to leverage funding.
-After passing a technical evaluation, applications then competed in a bus bid evaluation, where the lowest-cost bid was selected for each school bus type: Type A, Type C, Type D, and each type with or without chair lifts.
+The second phase of the program included selecting a manufacturer or dealer that could design, construct, and deliver electric school buses.
+In November 2018 a solicitation was released to establish a bulk purchase price for replacement buses.
+Applications were evaluated and scored for the technical evaluation portion based on the following criteria: relevant experience and qualifications; project readiness and implementation; client references; battery and fuel range; warranty, service, and support; innovation; economic benefits to California; and ability to leverage funding.
+Applications passing the technical evaluation advanced to the next screen, where the lowest-cost bid was selected for each school bus type (Type A, Type C, Type D, and each type with or without chair lifts).
+The bus bid forms were ranked in order from lowest to highest cost per bus by bus type.